AncientRoman/SublimeOpenFileOverSSH/README.md

 3. Package Control will automatically install and keep this package up to date

 ### Manual

-Clone or download this repo (or a [versioned release](https://github.com/AncientRoman/SublimeOpenFileOverSSH/releases)) into the Sublime Packages folder.
+1. Clone or download this repo (or a [versioned release](https://github.com/AncientRoman/SublimeOpenFileOverSSH/releases)) into the Sublime Packages folder.
+2. Rename the new folder to "OpenFileOverSSH"
+3. Restart Sublime Text

 ## Usage